wAIfu-DEV/w-AI-fu/README.md

 ### read_chat_live

-	Will activate the ability for the character to read and respond to live chat messages from a set twitch channel (currently needs to modify code).
+	Will activate the ability for the character to read and respond to live chat messages from a set twitch channel defined by twitch_channel_name.
 	The chat message will be read after waiting for x seconds defined by chat_read_timeout_sec.
 	Any voice/text input by the user will reset this timer.